eclipse/packages/homepage/prereqs.md

 </dl>

+#### Addons

+Some packages may require additional addons, like the ingress addon for providing a default ingress controllers.

+Such addons can be enabled when starting the Minikube instance, using the following flag:

+    minikube start ... --addons ingress

 ## Helm

 You will need an installation of Helm on the machine which is used to deploy the packages.
 You can find